Natural Resources: Definition, Types, and Examples

 1. Air: The Supplier of Energy

 Let us first understand the composition of air in the atmosphere.
-The air is made up of 78% of nitrogen, 21% of oxygen and the rest is made up of other gases such as methane, neon, argon, helium, hydrogen etc. Air is present all around you, you can't see it but certainly feel it.
-Air is essential for life on earth.
+The air is made up of 78% nitrogen, and 21% oxygen, and the rest is made up of other gases such as methane, neon, argon, helium, hydrogen, etc. Air is present all around you, you can't see it but certainly feel it.
+Air is essential for life on Earth.
 It is a renewable resource and a supplier of energy.

 1. The temperature of the earth is regulated by air.